bseltz-cohesity/scripts/powershell/changeLocalRetention/README.md

                            -daysToKeep 10
 ```

-If you're happy with the list of snapshots that will be changed, run the script again and include the -force switch.
+If you're happy with the list of snapshots that will be changed, run the script again and include the -commit switch.

 Warning: Any snapshots whose new expire date is set to a date in the past will expire immediately!